 Without a doubt, the live streaming industry is growing faster than ever.
-The current online video streaming statistics paint a vibrant picture for strong future prospects.
-From professional streamers to businesses, churches and other houses of worship, fitness and wellness experts, the education sector, healthcare providers, gamers, and marketers, live streaming caters to the needs and demands of a wide range of audiences.
+The current online video streaming statistics paint a vibrant picture of strong future prospects.
+From professional streamers to businesses, churches, and other houses of worship, fitness and wellness experts, the education sector, healthcare providers, gamers, and marketers, live streaming caters to the needs and demands of a wide range of audiences.

 - Live video streaming witnessed a 93% growth in 2019, with an average viewing time of 26.4 minutes per session (Streaming Media, 2019).

 - The video streaming market is predicted to be worth $124.6 billion by 2025 (Tech Jury, 2020).

 - Live videos grab viewers' attention 1-20 times longer than a pre-recorded on-demand video (Forrester Research, 2017).

 - The online live streaming industry has grown by 99% between April 2019-2020 (Tech Jury, 2020).

 - The live streaming industry is projected to grow to USD 184.27 billion by 2027 (Tech Jury, 2020).